Supervision Accelerates Pre-training in Contrastive Semi-Supervised Learning of Visual Representations: Background

 The goal of contrastive learning is to learn representations by comparison.
-Recently, this class of approaches has fueled rapid progress in unsupervised representation learning of images through self-supervision~\cite{chopra2005learning, hadsell2006dimensionality, bachman2019learning, oord2018representation, henaff2019data, tian2019contrastive, misra2020pirl, he2019momentum, arora2019theoretical, chen2020simple}.
-In that context, contrastive approaches usually learn by maximizing the agreement between representations of different views of the same image.
-Many self-supervised contrastive learning methods utilize instance-wise approaches and perform pairwise comparison of input data to push representations of similar inputs close to one another while pushing apart representations of dissimilar inputs, akin to a form of distance-metric learning.
+Recently, this class of approaches has fueled rapid progress in unsupervised representation learning of images through self-supervision~\citep{chopra2005learning, hadsell2006dimensionality, bachman2019learning, oord2018representation, henaff2019data, tian2019contrastive, misra2020pirl, he2019momentum, arora2019theoretical, chen2020simple, caron2020unsupervised, grill2020bootstrap, chen2020big}.
+In that context, contrastive approaches usually learn by maximizing the agreement between representations of different views of the same image, either directly, via instance discrimination, or indirectly through, cluster prototypes.
+Instance-wise approaches perform pairwise comparison of input data to push representations of similar inputs close to one another while pushing apart representations of dissimilar inputs, akin to a form of distance-metric learning.